fledge-iot/fledge/docs/tuning_fledge.rst

   - **South Service Buffering** : Defines whether the buffering for South Services is unlimited or capped.
 If set to `"Limited"`, additional configuration options become applicable.

-  - **South Service Limit** : Specifies the maximum number of readings that can be buffered in the South Service.
+  - **South Service Buffer Size** : Specifies the maximum number of readings that can be buffered in the South Service.
 This setting is only valid when the *South Service Buffering* option is set to `"Limited"`.

   - **Discard Policy** : Determines the policy for discarding readings when the buffer limit is reached.
 This setting is only valid when the *South Service Buffering* option is set to `"Limited"`.